- TypeScript and JSX

 terminal

---preload scripts (see Lifecycle for details), then runs all tests.
-If a test fails, the test runner will exit with a non-zero exit code.
+--preload scripts (see Lifecycle), then runs all tests.
+If a test fails, the test runner exits with a non-zero exit code.

 CI/CD integration